GeorgeWeb/syclref/_api-docs/stream.h/cl%253A%253Asycl%253A%253Astream_vec%253C 8%2C true%2C elementT%2C kDimensions %253E/index.md

 ---

-Specialization of stream_vec for kVecPart = 8 and kEnabled = true.
+Specialization of stream_vec for kVecPart = 8 and kEnabled = true. stream_vec. elementTThe element type of the vec. kDimensionsThe number of dimensions of the vec.

 Defined in stream.h